apache/pulsar/pip/PIP-345 Optimize finding message by timestamp.md

 # Goals

-Add the `beginPublishTimestamp` and `endPublishTimestamp` to `LedgerInfo`, to speed up the finding message by timestamp.
+Add the `properties` to `LedgerInfo` to store `minPublishTimestamp` and `maxPublishTimestamp` of the ledger, to speed up the finding message by timestamp.

-Before read entries from the ledger, we can use the `beginPublishTimestamp` and `endPublishTimestamp` to calculate the range of the entries, and just scan the entries in the range, so we don't need to scan all the ledgers to find the message by timestamp.
+Before read entries from the ledger, we can get `minPublishTimestamp` and `maxPublishTimestamp` from the `LedgerInfo#properties` to calculate the range of the entries, and just scan the entries in the range, so we don't need to scan all the ledgers to find the message by timestamp.

 It will make the finding message by timestamp more efficient and faster, and reduce the number of iterations to find the message.

 ## In Scope

-* Record the begin/end publish timestamp to `LedgerInfo`, to speed-up the seeking by timestamp.
+* Introduce `properties` to `LedgerInfo`, to speed-up the seeking by timestamp.

 ## Out of Scope

 N/A

 # High Level Design
-1. Add the `beginPublishTimestamp` and `endPublishTimestamp` to `LedgerInfo`, persist them to the ledger metadata store.
+1. Add `properties` to `LedgerInfo`.
-2. When the broker writes the message to the ledger, it will record the `publishTimestamp` to the `LedgerInfo`.
+2. After the broker writes the message to the ledger finished, update the `minPublishTimestamp` and `maxPublishTimestamp` of the ledger and store them as a temporary value to `PersistentTopic`.
+3. Before close a `LedgerHandle`, get the `minPublishTimestamp` and `maxPublishTimestamp` from the `PersistentTopic`, and set them to `LedgerInfo#properties`.
-3. When the client/admin/expiry-monitor finds message by timestamp, it will use the `beginPublishTimestamp` and `endPublishTimestamp` to speed up the finding.
+4. When the client/admin/expiry-monitor finds message by timestamp, get `minPublishTimestamp` and `maxPublishTimestamp` from `LedgerInfo#properties` to speed up the finding.

 # Detailed Design

 ## Design & Implementation Details

-#### 1. Add the `beginPublishTimestamp` and `endPublishTimestamp` to `LedgerInfo`, persist them to the ledger metadata store.
+#### 1. Add the `properties` to `LedgerInfo`, persist them to the ledger metadata store.
 ```protobuf
   message LedgerInfo {
         required int64 ledgerId = 1;